 If you own a decent road bike and you want to make it better, the most profound upgrade we’d recommend for most riders is a good set of wheels.
-That’s why we are proud to announce that for 2017 we are expanding our range from THE bicycle wheel company – Mavic.
+That’s why we are proud to announce that from 2017 we are expanding our range from THE bicycle wheel company – Mavic.

 Mavic were the first bike company to begin manufacturing ‘system wheels’, that is, wheels where all the components are created under one roof, as opposed to cobbled together from various manufacturers’ parts.
 The result is wheels that are lighter, stronger, and provide flex-free power transfer.
 Read more on system wheels…